executors/executors/README.md

 };
 ```

-TODO: specify semantics, perhaps also give a possible implementation of `.async_execute()` because the type erasure involved may be tricky
+XXX TODO: specify semantics, perhaps also give a possible implementation of `.async_execute()` because the type erasure involved may be tricky

 # Thread pool type

-TODO
+XXX TODO